-Curtiss-Wright Showcases COTS Hardware and Software Solutions for FACE™ at the 2018 U.S. Army FACE Technical Interchange Meeting
+Curtiss-Wright Showcases COTS Hardware & Software for FACE at the 2018 U.S. Army FACE TIM

 U.S. Army FACE™ Technical Interchange Meeting (TIM), HUNTSVILLE, Alabama (Booth #22) – Sept 18, 2018 – Curtiss-Wright’s Defense Solutions division will showcase a range of commercial off-the-shelf (COTS)-based embedded solutions that combine its rugged open architecture board and mission computer hardware with FACE-conformant operating system (OS) and FACE-conformant application software at the 2018 U.S. Army FACE Technical Interchange Meeting (TIM).